Ratnavel Pandian

-Justice S. Rathinavel Pandian (13 March 1929 - 28 February 2018) was a Judge of the Supreme Court of India.
-He was a versatile personality who worked in politics before entering the legal profession.

-In the Supreme Court of India, he was one among the nine judges in the Constitution Bench which heard the famous Mandal Commission Case "Indira Sawhney vs Union of India".
+Justice S. Rathinavel Pandian (13 March 1929 - 28 February 2018) was a judge of the Supreme Court of India.
+He was among the nine judges on the Constitution Bench which heard the famous Mandal Commission Case "Indira Sawhney vs Union of India".
 In that judgment delivered in 1992, the reservation for the backward classes was affirmed.

-Since his retirement in 1994, he has been the Chairman of the 5th Pay Commission of India and submitted his final report in April 1997.

-On August 14, 2006, he took charge as the Chairman of the National Commission for Backward Classes.
+On August 14, 2006, Justice Pandian took charge as the Chairman of the National Commission for Backward Classes.
 He was given the status of a Cabinet Minister during his tenure, until 2009.

 Early life and education

-Born in Tirupudaimarudur, Tirunelveli district, Tamil Nadu, Rathinavel Pandian completed his schooling at Theerthapathi School, Ambasamudram and his college education at St. Xavier College, Tirunelveli.
-In 1954, he studied law at the Chennai Law College.
+Pandian was born on 13 March 1929 in Tirupudaimarudur, a village near Ambasamudram in present-day Tirunelveli district, Tamil Nadu.
+Rathinavel Pandian completed his schooling at Theerthapathi School, Ambasamudram and his college education at St. Xavier College, Tirunelveli.
+In 1954, he studied law at the Madras Law College.

-Justice S. Ratnavel Pandian is survived by five sons and a daughter.
-His son Ratnavel pandian Subbaiah, is a sitting judge of the Madras High Court.

-In politics
+Political career

-Mr. Ratnavel Pandian was the District Secretary of the Dravida Munnetra Kazhagam in Tirunelveli district in the 1960s.
-When Karunanidhi was arrested during the anti-Hindi struggle and was in Palayankottai jail, Rathinavel Pandian used to visit him every day.
-Vaiko, the general secretary of the Marumalarchi Dravida Munnetra Kazhagam party, was one of his junior lawyers.
-He also contested Ambasamudram and Cheranmakhadevi constituencies on behalf of DMK.
-Then, he gave serious interest in his work as an Advocate.
+Pandian was the District Secretary of the Dravida Munnetra Kazhagam (DMK) in Tirunelveli District in the 1960s.
+When the party president M. Karunanidhi was arrested during the anti-Hindi agitations and was in Palayamkottai Central Prison, Rathinavel Pandian used to visit him every day.